 ADD RCC/8A16/9

+z1) From 1 January 2019 channels 1027 and 1028 can be used as simplex analogue single-frequency channels intended for port operations and ship movement.
+(WRC-15)

-z1) Reasons: Justification and explanation of the use of lower part of channels 27 and 28 allotted for ASM.
+Reasons: Justification and explanation of the use of lower part of channels 27 and 28 allotted for ASM.

 Issue B (new applications for the maritime radiocommunication – terrestrial component)